zms-publishing/ZMS/docs/admin_intro_en.md

 ## Managing ZMS Custom Code & Configurations

 ZMS can contain a lot of custom code defining metadata, content models, custom actions, workfow steps and Zope object bundeled as ZMS libraries.
 To maintain this code externally ZMS offers a module called "Repository Manager"; the ZMS Administrator can activate this aditional functionality in the system menu:

 ![Adding the ZMS Repository Manager](images/admin_repo_init.png) _Adding the ZMS Repository Manager_

-In general the Repository Manager allows the synchronisation of the ZMS custom code by export/importing it between ZODB and file-system.
+In general the Repository Manager allows the synchronisation of the ZMS custom code by _Export_/_Import_ (buttons) between ZODB and file-system.
 It's _properties menu_ provides the definition of a target folder where the ZMS code is replicated into the file system.
 The code differences between ZODB and file-system are shown in detail as a list of the diff-marked files.
+The diffs are marked by a conventional color scheme:
+1. green = new
+2. red = deleted
+3. yellow = modified

+The diff-perspective can be changed between the working modes Export vs. Import: the Export-mode marks new code edited in ZODB as green whereas the Import-View will marks it as red (indicating the it will get overwritten on import).

 ![ZMS Repository Manager Menu](images/admin_repo_view.png) _ZMS Repository Manager menu: code files containg differences can be synct by "Export" (ZODB to file-system) or "Import" (file-system to ZODB)_